Persistence, permanence, and pinning

 # Pinning in context

-Your IPFS node can store data based on different kinds of user events.
-For instance, you can add a file with
+An IPFS node can store data based on different kinds of user events.
+For example, if you add a file using the CLI command

-ipfs add ....
-It will also store data you request, such as by loading a web page through the gateway (
+ipfs add (opens new window), the IPFS node will automatically pin that file.
+It also automatically stores data you request either by loading a web page through the gateway, or with

 # Pinning services

-- You don't have a lot of disk space, but you want to ensure some data sticks around.
+- You don't have a lot of disk space, but you want to ensure your data sticks around.

-- Your computer is a laptop, phone, or tablet that will have intermittent connectivity to the network, but you want to be able to access your data on IPFS from anywhere at any time, even when the device you added it from is offline.
+- Your computer is a laptop, phone, or tablet that will have intermittent connectivity to the network.
+Still, you want to be able to access your data on IPFS from anywhere at any time, even when the device you added it from is offline.

-- You want a backup that ensures your data is always available from another computer on the network in case you accidentally delete or garbage-collect on your own computer.
+- You want a backup that ensures your data is always available from another computer on the network if you accidentally delete or garbage-collect your data on your own computer.